Forthcoming Events

 As judge and jury, you can choose the band with the best sound, the most beautiful costume and the greatest mood maker.

 The program flyer, which also contains the voting card, is available at all catering stands.
 Simply enter the number of the band that you like best in the appropriate section, add your address and put it in one of the voting boxes at the hospitality stands at the Oberer Marktplatz or Johannisplatz stages.
+The awards ceremony and prize-giving to the Guggen bands takes place during the morning pint.

 All people who took part in the voting are entered into a raffle.
 You can win three limited-edition Guggen guest gifts designed by the Gmünd ceramic artist Christine Petraschke.